Skip to Content

 Crisis plan

 The preparatory crisis plan contains measures to get the insurer back on track.
-The purpose of the plan is to research and have available solutions for possible crises and describes the financial, operational and legal feasibility of these solutions.
-Through good preparation, the insurer can take immediate measures in the event of financial problems.
-If the measures do not or insufficiently improve the insurer's situation, DNB will proceed to resolution or bankruptcy.
+The purpose of the plan is to investigate and have available solutions for potential crises and describes the financial, operational, and legal feasibility of these solutions.
+Good preparation allows the insurer to take immediate measures in the event of financial problems.
+If the measures do not improve the insurer's situation, or do so insufficiently, it will be settled by DNB or will go bankrupt.

 Resolution plan

-A resolution plan describes how DNB intends to settle an insurer or insurance group prior to bankruptcy.
-It describes the tools that DNB uses and how, and what obstacles there are to resolution.
-Important characteristics of the insurer are also described that are relevant for settlement, such as derivative contracts or the presence of unit-linked insurance policies.
-An insurer should periodically review the resolution plan.
-On the basis of the resolution plans, DNB assesses the resolvability of the insurer and may require the insurer to take specific measures to remove impediments.
+A resolution plan describes how DNB intends to resolve an insurer or insurance group prior to bankruptcy.
+It describes the instruments used by DNB and how, and what obstacles there are to resolution.
+Important characteristics of the insurer that are relevant to the settlement are also described, such as derivative contracts or the presence of unit-linked insurance policies.
+An insurer must periodically review the settlement plan.
+On the basis of the resolution plans, DNB assesses the resolvability of the insurer and may require the insurer to take specific measures to remove obstacles.

 Preventing bankruptcy

-Both plans aim to prevent bankruptcy.
-If an insurer unexpectedly goes bankrupt, the plans must protect the customer as well as possible.
-In Europe, too, the Dutch Recovery and Settlement of Insurers Act has not gone unnoticed.
+Both plans aim to avoid bankruptcy.
+In the unlikely event that an insurer does go bankrupt, the plans must protect the customer as well as possible.
+The Dutch Insurers Recovery and Resolution Act has not gone unnoticed in Europe either.
 A number of Member States are looking at whether they can adopt the Dutch model for recovery and resolution.

 Insurers and crisis